ctchang-png/SLAM-Project/setup.md

 run bash setup.sh from project root

-Some file changes are required for the build to function:
+Some file changes are required for the build to function.
+These are handled in setup.sh.

 1. Pangolin/CMakeModules/FindFFMPEG.cmake
 - line #63, 64